 Make finding a job a temporary setback.
 Approach this with the same energy you approached your ‘ real’ job.
 Keep a record of who you approach, their response and the job you have applied for.
 Get your CV out – review it, revise it, re-write it.
 Think of it as a product which you need to market – how can you make it stand out, how can you make it different from other people’s, what information can you put in there.

 Keep a list of all the things you did at work as well as a list of names, addresses and phone numbers of people with whom you have worked with – managers, co-workers, customers, suppliers – these people can be good referrals.

-Approach a Recruitment Agency – let them assist you with your search.
+Approach a Recruitment Agency– let them assist you with your search.
 Professional Recruitment Agencies do not charge you to leave your CV with them – and many of them offer career counselling.
-A good career counselor can help you choose your path before you start applying for any job that comes along – they will help you take time to make sure you are headed in the right direction.
+A good career counsellor can help you choose your path before you start applying for any job that comes along – they will help you take time to make sure you are headed in the right direction.
 You have an opportunity to do something different with your life.
 You just might need some help figuring out how to transition your skills.
+Keep yourself going

 Make a list of everything you like and appreciate about yourself.
 Include anything you have done in the past year – boost your self-esteem and self-confidence.
 Ask people for letters of appreciation – your managers, co-workers and even clients can be approached.
 It makes a wonderful addition to your portfolio.